 I have stated multiple times that real estate is my favorite asset class to build wealth.
 Therefore, choosing between real estate or bonds is a fairly straightforward decision.
 Real estate all the way.

-However, as I fill out the chapters for my new book with Penguin Random House, I thought it would be a useful exercise to determine which type of investment is best for whom and when.
+However, as I fill out the chapters for my new book, Buy This Not That, I thought it would be a useful exercise to determine which type of investment is best for whom and when.
 After all, I own both real estate and bonds and so do many of you.

 Both asset classes have performed well for decades.
 Further, we've got real estate tycoons and we have bond tycoons.
 Therefore, you can get rich in real estate or bonds.
 A lot of it depends on your interest.

 Real Estate Or Bonds: Which Is The Better Investment